Skip to content

 The Active Directory PowerShell module provides cmdlets for administering and querying an AD environment from the command line.

-1. Loading the Active Directory Module
+1. Load the Active Directory module:

 Import-Module ActiveDirectory